mmlacak/crochess/docs/source/libcc/ccpath.rst

 still holds true; once it doesn't, this is starting node.

-If node was in a list of alternative paths, starting node is then replaced by node from a list, if an alternative list was started with immediate :c:member:`alt`.
-If an alternative list was started with :c:member:`fork`, then node from an alternative list is concatenated to starting node.
+If node was in a list of alternative paths, starting node is then replaced by node from a list, if an alternative list was started with immediate :c:member:`CcPathNode.alt`.
+If an alternative list was started with :c:member:`CcPathNode.fork`, then node from an alternative list is concatenated to starting node.

 Root node can be found by backtracking until :c:member:`back__w` is :c:data:`NULL`.